Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating Annotation and Aggregation in the Answers

 \section{Incorporating Annotation and Aggregation in the Answers}

-In this section, we discuss the existence of efficient direct access in the case where the order \e{does not} involve the computed value, that is, the annotation (for \cqstars) or the aggregate values (for ACQs).
+In this section, we discuss the existence of efficient direct access in the case where the order \e{does not} involve the computed value, that is, the annotation (for \cqstars) or the aggregate values (for \ACQs).
 Equivalently, these are queries where the computed value is last in order, that is, the vector $\vec{z}$ in the head is empty.
-Hence, we focus on \cqstars of the form $Q(\vec x,\star)$ and ACQs of the form $Q(\vec x,\alpha(\vec w))$.
+Hence, we focus on \cqstars of the form $Q(\vec x,\star)$ and \ACQs of the form $Q(\vec x,\alpha(\vec w))$.
 In other words, the problem is similar to the CQ case, except that the access algorithm should also retrieve the aggregated value from the data structure.
-In \Cref{sec:extending-dichotomy}, we will use annotated databases to identify the cases where this can be done efficiently for min, max, count, sum, and average.
-By contrast, in \Cref{sec:count-distinct} we will show that we cannot do the same for count-distinct, even in the case of an extremely simple query, unless the domain of the elements we count is small (logarithmic-size).
+In Section~\ref{sec:extending-dichotomy}, we will use annotated databases to identify the cases where this can be done efficiently for min, max, count, sum, and average.
+By contrast, in Section~\ref{sec:count-distinct} we will show that for count-distinct, the class of tractable cases is more restricted unless the domain of the elements we count is small (logarithmic size).

-But first, we need to be clear about the complexity of the semiring operations.
-The RAM model allows us to assume that the numeric, counting, min tropical, and max tropical semirings use constant space for representing values and constant time for the operations $\oplus$ and $\otimes$.
-In fact, it suffices for our results to assume that the operations take logarithmic time, and later we will make use of this relaxed assumption (within a special case of $\aggcountd$).
-We refer to a semiring with this property as a \e{logarithmic-time (commutative) semiring}.